itinance/react-native-fs/README.md

 Create a directory at `filepath`.
 Automatically creates parents and does not throw if already exists (works like Linux `mkdir -p`).

-IOS only: If `excludeFromBackup` is true, then `NSURLIsExcludedFromBackupKey` attribute will be set.
+(IOS only): If `excludeFromBackup` is true, then `NSURLIsExcludedFromBackupKey` attribute will be set.
 Apple will *reject* apps for storing offline cache data that does not have this attribute.

 ### `promise downloadFile(options)`